frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 Whenever Christ found faith in the people He was speaking to, He was always very moved.

 "When the centurion said, 'Lord, I am not worthy that you should enter under my roof'" (Matt.
-8:8), we are told that Jesus marveledthat "I have not found such great faith even in Israel" (Matt.
+8:8), we are told that Jesus marveled that "I have not found such great faith even in Israel" (Matt.
 8:10).

 On many occasions when people came to Him with faith, Our Lord could not but turn to them and grant them what they asked for.

 "Go in peace, your faith has saved you" (Luke 7:50).
-There seems to be nothing that warms the Heart of Christ so much as people of faith, even when the man cries out, "Lord, I believe, help my unbelief (Mark 9:23).
+There seems to be nothing that warms the Heart of Christ so much as people of faith, even when the man cries out, "Lord, I believe, help my unbelief" (Mark 9:23).

 "Go in peace, your son now lives" (John 4:50).
 He's cured.